 Some of the competitions that GEW helps to promote include:

-HackPSU, a 24-hour hackathon powered by Innoblue Entrepreneurship and the Penn State Developer Network, takes place in the Smeal Business Building twice a year in April and November.
-Join us as 250+ Penn State students collaborate and compete for incredible prizes!
+HackPSU, a 24-hour hackathon, takes place in the Smeal Business Building twice a year in the fall and spring semesters.
+Join us as 500+ Penn State students collaborate and compete for incredible awards.

-The Penn State Inc.U, managed by PennTAP, has evolved to become a program funded by a five-year grant from the U.S. Economic Development Administration (USEDA) in partnership with Invent Penn State and their entrepreneurial assistance centers.
-Part of the USEDA grant funds “The Investment,” a student competition where student start-ups go head-to-head to win significant investment dollars for their companies.
+The Penn State Inc.U Competition, managed by PennTAP, has evolved to become a program funded by a five-year grant from the U.S. Economic Development Administration (USEDA) in partnership with Invent Penn State and their entrepreneurial assistance centers.
+Part of the USEDA grant funds “The Investment,” a student competition where student startups go head-to-head to win significant investment dollars for their companies.